shawngraham/hist1900/docs/index.md

 ### Academic Goals

+My goals for you are that you will develop

 -  Familiarity with some different frameworks for studying this history
 -  Contextualized understanding of technical/scientific advances in their cultural milieu
 -  Ways of studying this material that take advantages of the affordances of networked ways-of-thinking
+- Facility with personal knowledge management approaches

 ### Get Started